api7/grpc-client-nginx-module/README.md

 * `timeout`: Set the timeout value in milliseconds for the whole lifetime of the stream.
 60000 milliseconds by default.
 * `int64_encoding`: Set the eocoding for int64.
+* `metadata`: Set the gRPC metadata with an array of key-value pairs.

 #### recv